EiffelWebFramework/EWF/Writing-the-handlers.md

 1. NEGOTIATED_MEDIA_TYPE
 1. NEGOTIATED_ENCODING
 1. NEGOTIATED_HTTP_HEADER
+1. CONFLICT_CHECK_CODE
+1. CONTENT_CHECK_CODE
+1. REQUEST_CHECK_CODE

 The first one makes the request entity from a PULL or POST request available to your routines.

 The next four make the results of content negotiation available to your routines.
-The last one makes an HTTP_HEADER available to your routines.
+The sixth one makes an HTTP_HEADER available to your routines.
 You should use this rather than create your own, as it may contain a **Vary** header as a by-product of content negotiation.
+The last three are for reporting the result from check_conflict, check_content and check_request.

-All six names are defined as constants in WSF_SKELETON_HANDLER, to make it easier for you to refer to them.
+All names are defined as constants in WSF_SKELETON_HANDLER, to make it easier for you to refer to them.

 ## Implementing the routines declared directly in WSF_SKELETON_HANDLER